jackdulin98/hindi-from-scratch/README.md

 # hindi-from-scratch
 Website that seeks to teach people Hindi from the fundamentals.
+Lessons 2, 5, and 8 are currently being drafted.